Why is eating in the building an issue?

 "For the kingdom of God is not a matter of eating and drinking, but of righteousness, peace and joy in the Holy Spirit, because anyone who serves Christ in this way is pleasing to God and approved by men.
 Let us therefore make every effort to do what leads to peace and to mutual edification.
 Do not destroy the work of God for the sake of food.
 All food is clean, but it is wrong for a man to eat anything that causes someone else to stumble.
 It is better not to eat meat or drink wine or to do anything else that will cause your brother to fall."

 Although Paul is discussing eating meat versus not eating meat, the overall principle still applies.
-It would seem that the 'no meat' crowd of Paul's day were just as zealous of their position as the vegans are in our day.
+It would seem that the 'no meat' crowd of Paul's day was just as zealous of their position as the vegans are in our day.
 However, the kingdom of God is not about food.
 He does not want people to start associating discussions on food as if they are somehow tied to spirituality.
 Tying food to religion is a practice of the pagans.
-From an attention getter, it was obviously a good practice as there never seemed to be a lack of rabble near the pagan temples whenever someone needed to start a riot.
+From an attention-getter, it was obviously a good practice as there never seemed to be a lack of rabble near the pagan temples whenever someone needed to start a riot.

 I would offer these observations that I have made concerning places that have potluck dinners at the building.